 Has difficulty breathing or is unable to breathe

 Suddenly starts coughing or choking after being fed

 Has a cough associated with any skin color change such as turning blue

 Regardless of what’s in the ear, it’s important to get it out as quickly as possible.
 Here are some important steps to follow:

 Try to see if the object will fall out simply by tilting your child’s head.

-- If you can see the foreign body in the ear and remove it easily, carefully pull it out with a pair of tweezers.
+If you can see the object in the ear and think you can remove it easily, carefully pull it out with a pair of tweezers.
 Be careful not to push it in deeper, and don’t poke at the ear or try to remove the object by force.
 The ear canal is very sensitive, and this could be painful.

-- If it is a live insect, you can kill it for easier removal by putting a few drops of baby oil or vegetable oil in the ear.
-Have the person tilt and gently shake his or her head to dislodge the object.
-Don't use this method for anything other than an insect, and don't use it if there is any pain or bleeding or if the person has tubes in the ear.
+If it is a live insect, kill it before you try to remove it.
+Put a few drops of warm (not hot) baby oil or vegetable oil in the ear.
+Have your child tilt and gently shake his head to dislodge the bug.
+Don't use this method for anything other than an insect, and don't use it if your child is in pain, the ear is bleeding, or if he has tubes in his ear.

 If you’re sure the eardrum isn’t injured and your child doesn’t have tubes in his ear, try washing the object out with a little warm water.